False Blue Indigo

 Why is it called False Blue Indigo?

-You probably already guessed it, but False Blue Indigo looks very close to the actual plant used for dying cloth blue—which goes by common name True Indigo (Indigofera tinctoria).
+You probably already guessed it, but False Blue Indigo looks very close to the actual plant used for dying cloth blue—which goes by the common name True Indigo (Indigofera tinctoria).

 Benefits of planting False Blue Indigo